ipdk-io/p4cp-userguide/docs/executables/infrap4d/infrap4d.rst

      -disable_krnlmon (Run infrap4d without krnlmon support) type: bool
       default: false currently: true

 gflags doesn't always do what you expect.
-This is a way to check for anomalies.
+This is a way to see the effect of the flags on the command line.